Highlights and Themes

-- Headquarters of the communist secret police, their party, the Gestapo, SS & KGB
+- Headquarters of the Communist secret police, their party, the Gestapo, SS & KGB

 - Wenceslas Square, the 1968 Prague Spring and Jan Palach's self-immolation

-- Participants will need to be fit for light continuous walking, for up to 3 hours
+- Participants will need to be fit for light continuous walking, for up to 3 hours.

 - Tour goes in all weather conditions so please dress appropriately.
-Supplier not responsible for unforeseen delays or accidents or losses / damages.